graphql-aspnet/graphql-aspnet.github.io/docs/reference/schema-configuration.md

 | ----------------------------------------- | ----------------- |
 | `TemplateDeclarationRequirements.Default` | _all enum values_ |

-Indicates to the runtime which fields and values of POCO classes must be explicitly declared in order to be added to a schema when said POCO class is added.
+Indicates to the runtime which fields and values of POCO classes must be explicitly declared for them to be added to a schema.

 By default:

--   All enum values will be included.
+-   All values declared on an `enum` will be included.
 -   All properties of POCOs and interfaces will be included.
--   All methods of POCOs and interfaces will be excluded
+-   All methods of POCOs and interfaces will be excluded.

-\* _Controller and Directive action methods are not effected by this setting_
+_NOTE: Controller and Directive action methods are not effected by this setting.
+Any_ `[GraphField]` _declaration will automatically override these settings._

 ### GraphNamingFormatter